The inflection point

 Any management thinker worth their salt will tell you that business strategy can be boiled down to two fundamental questions: where to play?, and how to win?
 To be successful in delivering for clients, asset managers will need to make difficult decisions about where to prioritize and focus.
 As Steve Jobs famously said, “I’m as proud of many of the things we haven’t done as the things we have done.
 Innovation is saying no to a thousand things.”

 This essentially means identifying the true relationship between price, cost and value.
 If done well, relationships, loyalty and trust can be built with clients.
 These are the crucial factors that drive the long-term success of any business.
 However, even if firms manage to answer the above exam questions with flying colors, implementation will be meaningless unless they continue to cultivate a culture capable of radical collaboration and teamwork.
-Parts of the business will be able to move at the same time, and at the same pace.
+Not all parts of the business will be able to move at the same time, and at the same pace.

 Disruption is something all leaders and organizations need to be actively thinking about all the time.
 Who could steal our lunch and what is the best business model and operating structure to deliver value to our clients?
 To survive and prosper, we need to be laser focused on where each marginal dollar of investment is directed.
 And if it isn’t going towards technology or improving customization, then we could have a problem.